SCDH/oxbytei/README.md

 - 3) Close and restart &lt;oXygen/>.
 The framework is now present as an extension to the default TEI P5 framework.

-## Unit Tests ##
+## Regression Tests ##

-There are unit tests for the XSL transformations based on [`XSpec`](https://github.com/xspec/xspec) in `test/xspec`.
+There are regression tests for the XSL transformations based on [`XSpec`](https://github.com/xspec/xspec) in `test/xspec`.
 The tests can easily be run with maven from the root directory of the
 repository: